Developmental bioelectricity: Early development

-Role in wound healing and cell guidance
+Wound healing and cell guidance

 One of the best-understood roles for bioelectric gradients is at the tissue-level endogenous electric fields utilized during wound healing.
 It is challenging to study wound-associated electric fields, because these fields are weak, less fluctuating, and do not have immediate biological responses when compared to nerve pulses and muscle contraction.
 The development of the vibrating and glass microelectrodes, demonstrated that wounds indeed produced and, importantly, sustained measurable electric currents and electric fields.
 These techniques allow further characterization of the wound electric fields/currents at cornea and skin wounds, which show active spatial and temporal features, suggesting active regulation of these electrical phenomena.
 For example, the wound electric currents are always the strongest at the wound edge, which gradually increased to reach a peak about 1 hour after injury.
 At wounds in diabetic animals, the wound electric fields are significantly compromised.
 Understanding the mechanisms of generation and regulation of the wound electric currents/fields is expected to reveal new approaches to manipulate the electrical aspect for better wound healing.

 How are the electric fields at a wound produced?
 Epithelia actively pump and differentially segregate ions.
 In the cornea epithelium, for example, Na+ and K+ are transported inwards from tear fluid to extracellular fluid, and Cl− is transported out of the extracellular fluid into the tear fluid.
 The epithelial cells are connected by tight junctions, forming the major electrical resistive barrier, and thus establishing an electrical gradient across the epithelium – the transepithelial potential (TEP).
 Breaking the epithelial barrier, as occurs in any wounds, creates a hole that breaches the high electrical resistance established by the tight junctions in the epithelial sheet, short-circuiting the epithelium locally.
 The TEP therefore drops to zero at the wound.
 However, normal ion transport continues in unwounded epithelial cells beyond the wound edge (typically <1 mm away), driving positive charge flow out of the wound and establishing a steady, laterally-oriented electric field (EF) with the cathode at the wound.
 Skin also generates a TEP, and when a skin wound is made, similar wound electric currents and fields arise, until the epithelial barrier function recovers to terminate the short-circuit at the wound.
 When wound electric fields are manipulated with pharmacological agents that either stimulate or inhibit transport of ions, the wound electric fields also increase or decrease, respectively.
 Wound healing can be speed up or slowed down accordingly in cornea wounds.